FirstHR

-6 free banking-role templates, retail banker, personal banker, teller, loan officer, commercial banker, and community-bank, with the FLSA classification and licensing guidance generic templates skip.
+6 free banking-role templates, retail banker, personal banker, teller, private banker, commercial banker, and community-bank, with the FLSA classification and licensing guidance generic templates skip.
 Download as DOCX.

 Banker is an umbrella title covering very different jobs: a teller at the window, a personal banker cross-selling products, a loan officer originating mortgages, and a commercial banker managing business relationships are all bankers, with different duties, pay, and overtime rules.
 A generic banker posting attracts a flood of mismatched applicants.
 The fix is to name the specific role, then handle the two things every competitor ignores: the FLSA classification, which leans non-exempt for most banking roles, and the licensing and screening that come with the territory.

-Banker is an umbrella title: teller, personal banker, loan officer, and commercial banker are different jobs with different pay and overtime rules.
-Most front-line roles are non-exempt; tellers clearly so, and loan officers are predominantly non-exempt under DOL guidance.
-Pay runs from a teller median of $39,340 to a loan officer median of $74,180.
-Name the role, classify by duties, and handle NMLS licensing.
+Banker is an umbrella title: teller, personal banker, private banker, and commercial banker are different jobs with different pay and overtime rules.
+Most front-line roles are non-exempt; tellers clearly so, and any banker whose primary duty is selling products rather than advising.
+Banking pay runs from a teller median of $39,340 up past $74,180 for lending and commercial roles.
+Name the role, classify by duties, and state licensing where it applies.
 Six templates, downloadable as DOCX.

 What a Banker Does